caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/workflow/index.rst.txt

 .. _workflow:

 ================
-Caracal workflow
+CARACal workflow
 ================

 .. toctree::
    :maxdepth: 1

-A Caracal run involves running a sequence of Caracal workers following the order in which they are listed in the user configuration file.
+A CARACal run involves running a sequence of CARACal workers following the order in which they are listed in the user configuration file.
 For reference see :ref:`workerlist`.

-Users can design their own Caracal workflow with some level of flexibility.
-The exact workflow (i.e., the exact sequence of Caracal workers) will depend on science goals but also on I/O constraints.
+Users can design their own CARACal workflow with some level of flexibility.
+The exact workflow (i.e., the exact sequence of CARACal workers) will depend on science goals but also on I/O constraints.
 Below we provide two examples.

 .. _recommended: